microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_servers/day2/arc_automanage/_index.md

   ![Scripts output](./05.png)

-  > **Note: For the script to work properly you must run this command from the deployment folder.
-The extra dot is due to the shell script has an *export- function and needs to have the vars exported in the same shell session as the rest of the commands.**
+  > **NOTE: For the script to work properly you must run this command from the deployment folder.
+The extra dot is due to the shell script having an _export_ function and needs to have the vars exported in the same shell session as the rest of the commands.**

 - After the script has finished its run you will have Azure Automanage enabled.
 You should be able to see the Azure Arc-enabled Server under 'Automanage – Azure machine best practices' with the Status set in 'Configured'.